openlawteam/snapshot-hub/README.md

 # To indicate in which environment it is being executed: local, dev, or prod
 ENV=local

+# To indicated the pinning service on IPFS should be enabled/disabled (if enabled cause delay in the responses)
+USE_IPFS="false"

 # The PK of the account that will be used to sign the messages, for example:
 RELAYER_PK=0x49b803c4495fbedafbfbb9399fcc212286b4bc21caafe06e609762d913ed0ef7